Azure/Cloud-Native/website/blog-60daysofIA/2024-04-01/building-a-multichannel-notification-system-1.md

 Here are some practical scenarios where a multichannel notification system is valuable:

-  1. Financial Alerts: Banks and financial services can send fraud alerts, transaction confirmations, and account balance updates.
+  1. **Financial Alerts**: Banks and financial services can send fraud alerts, transaction confirmations, and account balance updates.
-  2. Healthcare Reminders: Clinics and pharmacies can notify patients about appointment schedules, vaccinations, or prescription refills.
+  2. **Healthcare Reminders**: Clinics and pharmacies can notify patients about appointment schedules, vaccinations, or prescription refills.
-  3. Security Verification: Services requiring secure authentication can utilize two-factor authentication prompts sent via SMS or WhatsApp.
+  3. **Security Verification**: Services requiring secure authentication can utilize two-factor authentication prompts sent via SMS or WhatsApp.
-  4. Marketing and Promotions: Retailers can craft and distribute targeted marketing messages and promotions, thereby driving customer engagement.
+  4. **Marketing and Promotions**: Retailers can craft and distribute targeted marketing messages and promotions, thereby driving customer engagement.
-  5. Infrastructure Notifications: Utility companies can alert customers about service disruptions, maintenance schedules, or conservation tips.
+  5. **Infrastructure Notifications**: Utility companies can alert customers about service disruptions, maintenance schedules, or conservation tips.
-  6. E-commerce Updates: Online retailers can inform customers about order confirmations, shipping details, and delivery tracking.
+  6. **E-commerce Updates**: Online retailers can inform customers about order confirmations, shipping details, and delivery tracking.

 The foundation of this solution is [Azure Functions](https://docs.microsoft.com/azure/azure-functions/?ocid=buildia24_60days_blogs), a flexible, event-driven platform for running scalable applications with minimal overhead.
 We will utilize [Azure Communication Services](https://docs.microsoft.com/azure/communication-services/?ocid=buildia24_60days_blogs), which provides reliable APIs for Email, SMS, and WhatsApp messaging.
 To generate content, we use [OpenAI GPTs](https://openai.com/blog/introducing-gpts), which enables the creation of sophisticated, context-aware text that can be used in notifications.

 By following this tutorial, you will gain the knowledge and practical experience necessary to implement a scalable multichannel notification platform that can serve a wide array of communication needs.
 Let's get started on your path to building a cutting-edge, serverless messaging system on Azure.

 ### Prerequisites

+Before we dive into building our multichannel notification system with Azure Functions and Azure Communication Services, you will need to ensure that the following tools and accounts set up:

+  1. **Azure Account**: You'll need a Microsoft Azure account to create and manage resources on Azure.
+If you haven't got one yet, you can [create a free account here](https://azure.microsoft.com/free/?ocid=buildia24_60days_blogs).
+  2. **Visual Studio Code**: We'll be using Visual Studio Code (VS Code) as our Integrated Development Environment (IDE) for writing and debugging our code.
+Download and install it from [here](https://code.visualstudio.com/).
+  3. **Azure Functions Extension for Visual Studio Code**: This extension provides you with a seamless experience for developing Azure Functions.
+It can be installed from the [VS Code marketplace](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions).
+  4. **C# Dev Kit**: Since we're writing our Azure Functions in C#, this extension is necessary for getting C# support in VS Code.
+You can install it from the [VS Code marketplace](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit).
+  5. **Azure CLI**: The Azure Command-Line Interface (CLI) will be used to create and manage Azure resources from the command line.
+For installation instructions, visit the Azure CLI installation [documentation page](https://docs.microsoft.com/cli/azure/install-azure-cli?ocid=buildia24_60days_blogs).
+  6. **Postman**: Although not strictly necessary, Postman is a handy tool for testing our HTTP-triggered Azure Functions without having to write a front-end application.
+You can download Postman from [getpostman.com](https://www.getpostman.com/).

+With the prerequisites in place, you're ready to set up your development environment, which we will cover in the following section.